psychemedia/finn-resources/src/includes/lay_oisin_d_comyn.md

 141\.
 A man of the crowd spoke.
 And he said of (*with*) a voice, aloud,
-D.— " Come to our assistance O kingly hero,
+D.— "Come to our assistance O kingly hero,
 And deliver us from [the] hardship."

 142\.
 O.— I came then (in) to (their) presence.